 Developed Recreation Areas also include day use-only areas such as picnic grounds, trail heads, wildlife viewing decks, etc. You cannot camp at these areas.

 These are primarily the National Monuments, such as Canyons of the Ancients National Monument in Colorado, Grand Staircase Escalante National Monument in Utah, Mojave Trails National Monument in California and many others.
 But they also include “National Conservation Areas”, “National Scenic and Historic Trails”, and “Wild and Scenic Rivers”.

-Dispersed camping and boondocking is generally permitted on these lands, and for the most part is handled the same way as with Public Lands.
+Dispersed camping and boondocking is generally permitted on these lands, and for the most part is handled the same way as with open lands.
 However, each National Monument, Conservation Area, Trails, and Rivers are autonomous from each other, and are permitted to create their own rules.
 In some cases, you may have to obtain a camping permit (which are usually free), or may be limited to camping in designated areas.
 You’ll have to check with the visitor center.

 Wilderness Areas technically fall under the category of National Conservation Lands above.
 But, these lands come with more strict rules on camping.
 Wilderness Areas do not permit motor vehicles.
 Hence, only tent camping is permitted.
 Most Wilderness Areas have a parking lot located just outside of the Wilderness boundary.
 You will have to park your vehicle there and hike your camping gear in.